Compensation for Injuries from Windshield Defects

 Windshields Staying Strong

 A vehicle’s windshield and windows are an integral part of occupant safety and thus‚ their strength and crash test performance must be thoroughly analyzed before allowing the vehicle to be marketed to consumers.
 Inconsistencies and/or errors in the lamination or tempering process can create flaws in window strength that can create a higher risk of injury during a crash.
 The poor installation of these essential safety features can also increase a vehicle occupant’s chances of serious injury in a motor vehicle accident.
-At the Jurewitz Law Group‚ our dedicated San Diego auto product liability lawyers are committed to obtaining maximum compensation for California traffic accident victims who have been injured as the result of window and/or windshield manufacturing defects.
-Call us today to learn more about exercising your legal rights at (619) 233-5020 or (888) 233-5020.
+At the Jurewitz Law Group Injury & Accident Lawyers‚ our dedicated San Diego auto product liability lawyers are committed to obtaining maximum compensation for California traffic accident victims who have been injured as the result of window and/or windshield manufacturing defects.
+Contact us today to learn more about exercising your legal rights at (619) 233-5020 or (888) 233-5020.